AustralianBioCommons/hifi-assembly-workflow/docs/workflows.md

 + `--out_dir`:                   Path to the otuput directory.
 Default: The input bam directory.
 + `--samtools_threads`:          Number of threads to use for samtools.
 Default is 8.
 + `--samtools_memory`:           Memory to use for samtools.
 Default is 16.G.
-+ `--adapter_filteration`:       Apply adapter Filtration on the bam files.
++ `--adapter_filtration`:       Apply adapter Filtration on the bam files.
 Default is false.
 + `--hifi_adapter_threads`:      Number of threads used by hifi_adapter.
 Default is 16.
 + `--hifi_adapter_memory`:       The memory to use for hifi_adapter.
 Default is 24.
 + `--jellyfish_mer_len`:         The mer length for jellyfish.
 Default is 21.